cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 6. Output cleartext_credentials
 ~~~

-## Envelope Structure {#envelope-structure}

-A client `Envelope` is constructed based on the `EnvelopeMode`, consisting
-of an `InnerEnvelope` entry whose structure is determined by the mode.
-Future
+## Key Recovery {#key-recovery}

+This specification defines a key recovery mechanism that uses the hardened OPRF output
+as a seed to directly derive the private and public key using the `DeriveAuthKeyPair()`
+function defined in {{key-creation}}.

+We believe this mechanism to be optimal in terms of envelope size and API complexity.
+The private key never leaves in the internal representation of the implementation and
+thus discourages its re-use across protocol.

-modes MAY introduce alternate `InnerEnvelope` contents. `Envelope` is
+Future specifications MAY introduce alternate methods and their `Envelope` contents.
+See {{alternate-key-recovery}} for more information.

+### Envelope Structure {#envelope-structure}

-defined as follows:
+The `internal` key recovery mechanism defines its `Envelope` as follows:

 ~~~
 struct {
   uint8 nonce[Nn];
-  InnerEnvelope inner_env;
   uint8 auth_tag[Nm];
 } Envelope;
 ~~~

 nonce: A unique nonce of length `Nn` used to protect this Envelope.

-inner_env: A mode dependent `InnerEnvelope` structure.
-See {{envelope-modes}} for its specifications.

 auth_tag: Authentication tag protecting the contents of the envelope, covering the envelope nonce,
-`InnerEnvelope`, and `CleartextCredentials`.
+and `CleartextCredentials`.

-The size of the serialized envelope is denoted `Ne` and varies based on the mode.
-The exact value for `Ne` is specified in {{internal-mode}} and {{external-mode}}.

-## Envelope Creation and Recovery {#envelope-creation-recovery}
+### Envelope Creation {#envelope-creation}

-Clients create an `Envelope` at registration with the function `CreateEnvelope` defined below.
+Clients create an `Envelope` at registration with the function `Store` defined below.

-For the `internal` mode, implementations can choose to leave out the `client_private_key`
-parameter, as it is not used.
-For the `external` mode, implementations are free to
-additionally provide `client_public_key` to this function.
-With this, the public key does
-not need to be recovered by `BuildInnerEnvelope()` and that function should be adapted
-accordingly.

 ~~~
-CreateEnvelope(randomized_pwd, server_public_key, client_private_key,
+Store(randomized_pwd, server_public_key, client_private_key,
                server_identity, client_identity)

-Parameter:
-- mode, the EnvelopeMode mode

 Input:
 - randomized_pwd, randomized password.
 - server_public_key, The encoded server public key for the AKE protocol.
 - client_private_key, The encoded client private key for the AKE protocol.
-This is nil in the internal key mode.
 - server_identity, The optional encoded server identity.
 - client_identity, The optional encoded client identity.